Indra333/earthscape/app/README.md

 1.)
 Clone the forked repo to your local desktop.

 2.)
 You can create a virtual environment using conda to avoid dependencies/version issues on your computer.

-No extra files will reside in your repo.
+By using Conda, no extra env files will reside in your repo.

 	conda create --name myenv &&
 	conda activate myenv

-Or reuse the existing .gitignore: .env\*.local by adding X
+Or reuse the existing .gitignore: .env\*.local by adding X:

 	python3 -m venv .envX.local &&
 	source .envX.local/bin/activate